grantat/cs532-s17/assignments/A3/README.md

-# Assignment 2
+# Assignment 3

 Written in python 3.6.

 Dependencies used:

-- tweepy
-- requests
+- beautifulsoup

 To install dependencies use the following command: